micmejia/bible-dump/NKJV/1 John/1 John 2.md

 And this is the promise that He has promised us--eternal life.

 ###### 26
-These things I have written to you concerning those who _try to_ [^f]deceive you.
+These things I have written to you concerning those who _try to_ deceive you.

 ###### 27
-But the anointing which you have received from Him abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things, and is true, and is not a lie, and just as it has taught you, you [^g]will abide in Him. ## The Children of God
+But the anointing which you have received from Him abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things, and is true, and is not a lie, and just as it has taught you, you will abide in Him. ## The Children of God

 ###### 28
-And now, little children, abide in Him, that [^h]when He appears, we may have confidence and not be ashamed before Him at His coming.
+And now, little children, abide in Him, that when He appears, we may have confidence and not be ashamed before Him at His coming.

 ###### 29
 If you know that He is righteous, you know that everyone who practices righteousness is born of Him.